dougsouza/efficient-t2i/README.md

 `./scripts/train_birds.sh`

-Please loot at the script for setting training parameters.
+Please look at the script for setting training parameters.

 After launching a training job, follow it on tensorboard.
 Go to the project folder then: